Tactics of the Iraqi insurgency

 The tactics of the Iraqi insurgency have varied widely.
 Insurgents have targeted U.S. forces and Iraqi government forces using improvised explosive devices, ambushes, snipers, and mortar and rocket fire, in addition to using car bombs, kidnappings or hostage-taking, and assassinations.

 For most attacks, the Iraqi guerrillas operate in small teams of five to ten men in order to maintain mobility and escape detection.
 Larger attacks involving as many as 150 men have appeared on occasion since April 2004 (although larger units had also appeared in a few instances beforehand, such as a battle near the Syrian border town of Rawa on June 13, 2003, and a large ambush of a U.S. convoy in the town of Samarra on November 30, 2003).

 All of the following methods of attack are designed to allow insurgent teams to strike quickly and escape detection afterwards.

 Improvised explosive devices (IEDs)

 Many Iraqi insurgent attacks have made use of improvised explosive devices, or IEDs.
 In the chaos after the war, mass looting of infrastructure, including munitions, occurred.
-According to the Pentagon, 250,000 tons (of 650,000 tons total) of ordnance were looted, providing an almost endless source of ammunition for the insurgents.
+According to the Pentagon, 250,000 tons (of 650,000 tons total) of ordinance were looted, providing an almost endless source of ammunition for the insurgents.